Top 5 Tips to Strengthen Your WordPress Site Security

 3. Monitoring login attempts

-Maintaining a log of login attempts, and other aspects like file modifications or any additions is a smart move.
-This will allow you to keep an eye out for all the major activities that happen on the site and knowing which user is responsible.
+Maintaining a log of login attempts and other activities, such as file modifications or additions, is a smart move.
+This will allow you to keep an eye on all major activities on the site and identify which user is responsible.
 For example, if the login attempts suddenly increase beyond your usual expected traffic, you can suspect a potential brute force or DDoS attack.

-There are also features to limit login attempts so as to prevent events like brute force attacks from happening.
+There are also features to limit login attempts to prevent events like brute-force attacks.
 By default, WordPress allows unlimited login attempts, so you’ll have to either install a plugin that limits them or install a WordPress Site security plugin that comes with this feature.
 Otherwise, you can insert specific code in the ‘functions.php’ file by adding the action and hook feature, with a callback response.

-You can also design your site to log out inactive users which protects it from unauthorized access – this is offered by some plugins.
-Set up alerts for any suspicious login activity which can be tagged along with the auditing log or offered by your security plugin.
+You can also design your site to log out inactive users, which protects it from unauthorized access – this is offered by some plugins.
+Set up alerts for any suspicious login activity, which can be tagged in the audit log or provided by your security plugin.

 4. Disabling the file editor

-Most of the WordPress hacks happen through the editing of core files when hackers place malicious scripts.
-It ranges from defacement, pop-up ads, questionable external links, to displaying unknown content on your site.
+Most WordPress hacks occur by editing core files, where hackers insert malicious scripts.
+It ranges from defacement and pop-up ads to questionable external links and displaying unknown content on your site.
 For disabling the editor:

 • You can access the File Manager > ‘wp-config’ file > ‘Edit’